- An Exclusive Mother’s Day Interview with Sue Morse

-You’ve seen her with me in the commercials, at events, and during live TV appearances.
-My mom, Sue Morse, is a passionate supporter of our family and the law firm.
-Having her as a mom is by far my biggest “win.”
-In honor of Mother’s Day, here’s more about her – and a few family secrets.
+You’ve seen her with Mike in commercials, at events, and during live TV appearances.
+Mike’s mom, Sue Morse, is a passionate supporter of his family and the law firm.
+Having her as a mom is by far his biggest “win,” so in honor of Mother’s Day, here’s the inside scoop on Sue – and a few family secrets.

-Q: You’re more than just “the mom.”
+Q: You’re more than just “Mike’s mom.”
 Tell us more about YOU!